bigfootproject/datascience/pig/README.md

 ## Exercise 1/b
-**Problem statement:** count the number of TCP connection per each client IP.
+**Problem statement:** count the number of TCP connection per each IP.

 **Hint:** each TCP connection has a client IP and a server IP.
 For this exercise you need to count the number of connection per each IP, irrespective if client or server IP.